AI Assistica

 • Have current antivirus software: programs before you load any files to shield against potentially infected documents or other harmful content.

-• Read rather than write: know the copyright laws and legal implications such that action is considered as registering in the overseas country or state of downloading.
+• Read rather than write: know the copyright laws and legal implications so that action is considered as registering in the overseas country or state of downloading.

 • Provide Cloud backup: via secure cloud storage or external drives that make sure no data is lost due to device malfunctions and crashes.